ascorbic/ShounenStop/content/qa/qa-2-tr7ntrzyz.md

   We assure you that this situation is very uncommon, as the US has much higher duties & tax threshold than most countries.
-If you are contacting us to purchase from a different country, please also understand that there is always a chance that your order can be delayed or seized by the customs of your country.
+If you are contacting us to purchase from a different country, please also understand that there is always a chance that your item(s) can be delayed or seized by the customs of your country.
 We take no responsibility for packages ultimately seized by customs, as such a situation is beyond our control.
 order: 2